Team Liquid: Other

 On February 13, 2025, Team Liquid entered chess by signing American grandmaster Fabiano Caruana.
 The next day, on February 14, Liquid signed the Norwegian grandmaster Magnus Carlsen.
 On June 28, Liquid announced the signing of Indian grandmaster R Praggnanandhaa.
-These players will represent Liquid during the Champions Chess Tour 2025.
+These players represented Liquid during the Champions Chess Tour 2025.

 Sponsors

 On January 24, 2015, it was announced that HTC had become an official sponsor of Team Liquid.

 In June 2022, Liquid partnered with Honda as a title sponsor for their League of Legends team, with the team renamed "Team Liquid Honda".
 On 19 May 2025, Liquid announced that their partnership with Honda had ended due to a social media controversy where Rainbow Six player Lucas "DiasLucasBr" Dias posted an image of an atomic bomb on X, referencing the bombings of Hiroshima and Nagasaki during World War II, after losing to Japanese team CAG Osaka.
 Although DiasLucasBr deleted the post and apologized to the CAG Osaka members, American Honda Motor Company issued a statement terminating the sponsorship after "deeming the conduct to be incompatible with Honda corporate values and unacceptable".